Become a seasoned tariff checker

-For many the rule of thumb today is to work smarter, not harder, and this simple yet effective principle can be applied to getting a better deal on your current gas tariff.
+For many the rule of thumb today is to work smarter, not harder.
+This simple yet effective principle can be applied to getting a better deal on your current gas tariff for cheaper prices.

 The answer is of course yes, and switching your gas supplier and tariff is one of the simplest and most efficient ways to cut your energy bill.
 The savings can in fact be huge, especially if you’ve never dared to challenge your current provider and switch before.